-combine_pattern (center_frequency)

-- (1 5 / Calling object Single object Description Calculates a virtua pattern of the given array When the inputs of combine the element simulator.
-Individu Phase offsets of the property of the call an array antenna are coupled (i.e. fed with the same signal), then it is possible to ts of the array.
-This function calculates the virtual pattern by using the QuaDRiGa al coupling weights can be set in the "coupling" property of the qd_arrayant object. individual antenna elements due to their positions in the array ("element_position" ing qd_arrayant object) are calculated for the phase center of the array.
+$combine_pattern$ (center_frequency) Calling object Single object Description Calculates a virtual pattern of the given array combine the element simulator.
+Individu Phase offsets of the f an array antenna are coupled (i.e. fed with the same signal), then it is possible to the array.
+This function calculates the virtual pattern by using the QuaDRiGa all coupling weights can be set in the "coupling" property of the qd_arrayant object. individual antenna elements due to their positions in the array ("element_position" ing qd_arrayant object) are calculated for the phase center of the array.
 Input center_frequency The center frequency in [Hz].
 If this input variable is not given, it is assumed that the element spacings in the "element_position" property of the calling arrayant object are given in multiples of the carrier wavelength.

-out = copy Calling object Object array Description Creates a copy of the handle class object or array of objects While the standard copy command creates new physical objects for each element of the object array (in case obj is an array of object handles), copy checks whether there are object handles pointing to the same object and keeps this information.
-Output out Copy of the current object or object array copy_element (i_source, i_target)

-Calling object Single object Description Creates a copy of an antenna element Input i_source Index of the array object that should be copied.
+Object array Creates a copy of the handle class object or array of objects While the standard copy command creates new physical objects for each element of the object array (in case obj is an array of object handles), copy checks whether there are object handles pointing to the same object and keeps this information. out Copy of the current object or object array Creates a copy of t While the standard (in case obj is an a the same object an copy_element (i_source, i_target) Calling object Single object Description Creates a copy of a n antenna element Input i_source Index of the array object that should be copied.
 The value must be scalar, integer and greater than 0 and it can not exceed the array size. i_target Target can be a scalar or vector with elements > 0 .